-The Board of Directors of Alara Resources Limited (Company or Alara) is committed to maintaining a high standard of corporate governance for the Company and the entities which it controls (Consolidated Entity or Group).
-Good corporate governance involves the Company having a set of structures, values and behaviours which underpin all its decision making and activities to ensure transparency, fair dealing and protection of the interests of stakeholders - including shareholders, personnel, suppliers and the communities in which Alara operates1.
+The Board of Directors of Alara Resources Limited (Company or Alara) is committed to maintaining high a standard of corporate governance for the Company and the entities which controls (Consolidated Entity or Group).
+Good corporate governance involves the Company having a set of structures, values and behaviours which underpin all its decision making and activities to ensure transparency, fair dealing and protection of the interests of stakeholders - including shareholders, personnel, suppliers and the communities in which Alara operates.

-Alara's Board of Directors supports the Corporate Governance Principles and Recommendations, 4th Edition (Governance Principles) made by the ASX Corporate Governance Council (Council).
-The Company's practices are largely consistent with the Governance Principles.
-The Board considers that the implementation of a small number of Governance Principles is not appropriate, for the reasons set out below in relation to the items concerned.
-The Board uses its best endeavours to ensure that exceptions to the Governance Principles are kept to a minimum, and do not have a negative impact on the Company or its stakeholders.
+Alara's Board of Directors supports the Corporate Governance Principles and Recommendations, 3rd Edition (Governance Recommendations) made by the ASX Corporate Governance Council (Council).
+The Company's practices are largely consistent with the Governance Recommendations.
+The Board considers that the implementation of a small number of Governance Recommendations is not appropriate, for the reasons set out below in relation to the items concerned.
+The Board uses its best endeavours to ensure that exceptions to the Governance Recommendations are kept to a minimum, and do not have a negative impact on the Company or its stakeholders.

-As required by the ASX Listing Rules, this Corporate Governance Statement (Statement) discloses the extent to which the Company has followed the Governance Principles during the Reporting Period, as summarised below:
+As required by the ASX Listing Rules, this Corporate Governance Statement (Statement) discloses the extent to which the Company has followed the Governance Recommendations during the Reporting Period, as summarised below:

-Governance Principle Reference 2 Principle 1 - Lay solid foundations for management and oversight 1.1 - 1.7 Principle 2 - Structure the Board to be effective and add value 2.1 - 2.16 Principle 3 - Instil a culture of acting lawfully, ethically and responsibly 3.1 Principle 4 - Safeguard the integrity of corporate reports 4.1 - 4.3 Principle 5 - Make timely and balanced disclosure 5.1 Principle 6 - Respect the rights of security holders 6.1 - 6.2 Principle 7 - Recognise and manage risk 7.1 - 7.3 Principle 8 - Remunerate fairly and responsibly 8.1 - 8.3
+Governance Principle Reference Principle 1 - Lay solid foundations for management and oversight 1.1 - 1.7 Principle 2 - Structure the Board to add value 2.1 - 2.16 Principle 3 - Act ethically and responsibly 3.1 Principle 4 - Safeguard integrity in corporate reporting 4.1 - 4.3 Principle 5 - Make timely and balanced disclosure 5.1 Principle 6 - Respect the rights of security holders 6.1 - 6.2 Principle 7 - Recognise and manage risk 7.1 - 7.3 Principle 8 - Remunerate fairly and responsibly 8.1 - 8.3

-The Company has also prepared an ASX Appendix 4G - Key to Disclosures, which reports on the Company's compliance with each of the Governance Principles.
+The Company has also prepared an ASX Appendix 4G - Key to Disclosures, which reports on the Company's compliance with each of the Governance Recommendations.
 The Key to Disclosures has been lodged with this Statement on ASX and may be viewed and downloaded from the Company's website (details below).